 Demand for the reliability of a chartered bank brought a branch of the Union Bank of Canada to Wiarton in 1892.
 The Union Bank marked its presence with the construction of a large four storey, red brick, Italianate building at the corner of Berford and William Streets.
 The Union Bank continued operations here until it was acquired by the Royal Bank of Canada.
 The Royal Bank continued to use the building until 1942.
 In 1946 the building was converted to office and apartment use, including a barrister.
 Today, it serves solely as an apartment building.

-Figure W10A shows three images of the Union Bank building, one from around 1900, the second from the same perspective in 2003, the third highlighting a new paint job in 2008.
+Figure W10A shows four images of the Union Bank building.
+The first is from around 1900, the second from the same perspective in 2003, the third highlights a new paint job in 2008 and the fourth is from 2023 where the rust is becoming apparent again on the white paint, but the corner sports new streetlights and the removal of overhead wires.
 Although the building still looks much the same as when it was new, close inspection shows some differences.
 Most notably, the front door has been moved from the south side to the north side of the front façade.
 I believe this was done just after the Royal Bank left the premises.
 Also, as with many old buildings, the original windows and doors, including the fanlights, have been filled in or replaced with smaller rectangular frames, giving the façade an odd appearance.
 These changes have also left the small second storey balcony no longer accessible.
 As an aside, the background of the top image in Figure W10A shows the steeple of St. Paul's Lutheran church.
 This church burned down in 1918, apparently due to arson.
+Also, the IGA sign visible in the distance in the 2008 picture has disappeared by 2023, in line with the grocery store's move to the former location of Wiarton Public School on Berford Street in 2016.

 In 1902 Wiarton gained a third financial institution when the Bank of Commerce (which merged with the Imperial Bank in 1961 to form today's CIBC) decided to establish a branch in the town.